ZEPL/zepl-documentation/docs/guide/autocompletion_notebooks.md

 * `ctrl + .` : autocompletion shotcut

 The Code Autocompletion can use in ZEPL notebook.
-When you code in Python, Spark and SQL, The Autocompletion in nodebook support a better enviroment.
+When you code in Python, Spark and SQL, The Autocompletion in notebook support a better environment.

 <img src="../../img/autocompletion_demo.gif" class="image-box big-img" />